Skip to content

 Predicting insolvency

-Gradement uses a much more sophisticated model to calculate this score based on an analysis of both the company's balance sheet and cash generation.
+Gradement uses a much more sophisticated model to calculate this score, based on an analysis of both the company's balance sheet and cash generation.
 This model analyzes whether: